lvclark/polyRAD/vignettes/polyRADtutorial.md

     ## [13] "Map1-490"        "Map1-491"        "Zebrinus-Justin"
     ## [16] "p196-150A-c"     "p877-348-b"

-All names starting with "Map" are progeny.
-"Kaskade-Justin" and "Zebrinus-Justin" are the parents.
-"IGR-2011-001", "p196-150A-c"", and "p877-348-b" aren't part of the population, but were doubled haploid lines that were used to screen for paralogous markers.
-We can tell polyRAD which taxa are the parents; since this is an F1 population it doesn't matter which is "donor" and which is "recurrent".
+All names starting with “Map” are progeny.
+“Kaskade-Justin” and “Zebrinus-Justin” are the parents.
+“IGR-2011-001”, “p196-150A-c”“, and”p877-348-b" aren’t part of the population, but were doubled haploid lines that were used to screen for paralogous markers.
+We can tell polyRAD which taxa are the parents; since this is an F1 population it doesn’t matter which is “donor” and which is “recurrent”.

 ``` r
 mydata <- SetDonorParent(mydata, "Kaskade-Justin")
 mydata <- SetRecurrentParent(mydata, "Zebrinus-Justin")
 ```

-The next thing we'll want to do is add our genomic alignment data.
-For this dataset, we have alignment data stored in a CSV file, also in the "extdata" directory of the polyRAD installation.
-We'll add it to the `locTable` slot of our `RADdata` object.
-Be sure to name the new columns "Chr" and "Pos".
+The next thing we’ll want to do is add our genomic alignment data.
+For this dataset, we have alignment data stored in a CSV file, also in the “extdata” directory of the polyRAD installation.
+We’ll add it to the `locTable` slot of our `RADdata` object.
+Be sure to name the new columns “Chr” and “Pos”.

 ``` r
 alignfile <- system.file("extdata", "ClareMap_alignments.csv",